 Walking is a great form of low impact, low-intensity exercise for seniors.
 Walking doesn’t require any special equipment but a pair of comfortable walking shoes make it much more enjoyable.
 Read on to find out the best walking shoes for seniors in 2020!

 There are not many things as satisfying in life than a pair of perfectly fitting shoes, don’t you think?
 When you find a shoe that just caresses your feet, looks really nice and has awesome features like waterproofing it just makes you smile.

 That said, there are so many shoes to choose from, it’s hard to make up your mind about which to get and the worst part is that the models keep changing each year.

 If you want to skip straight to the recommendations:

-Fortunately most high quality shoe brands have realized that people like using shoes that feel the same once they find a pair that fits their preferences.
+Fortunately, most high-quality shoe brands have realized that people like using shoes that feel the same once they find a pair that fits their preferences.

 That’s why many brands have shoe model line-ups that stay almost identical year after year except for looks.
-Every couple years they will put out the next model of the series that will have a whole new look but the sizing and fit will remain the same because they know people love them.
+Every couple of years they will put out the next model of the series that will have a whole new look but the sizing and fit will remain the same because they know people love them.

 There are of course iconic shoe models that have remained virtually unchanged for decades like Converse All Stars and Adidas Superstars.